 1. Well designed information architecture

 Website architecture is a very important aspect of SEO as it involves creating a page that allows quick access to information both for users and Google robots indexing the site.
 Remember about proper internal linking and indexing the most crucial pages.

 2. Friendly URLs

 Optimizing URL addresses is one of the most important aspects of SEO.
 It is not necessary, but using a key phrase in the domain name is advised.
 You should also make sure that some keywords appear in the addresses of subpages.
-URL syntax and length is also significant.
+URL syntax and length are also significant.

-An example of the URL address for a tourist oriented subpage:
+An example of the URL address for a tourist-oriented subpage: